Koha-Community/kohadocs/source/implementation_checklist.rst

    -  :ref:`WebBasedSelfCheck` : Decide if you want to
       use the built in web-based self-checkout system

-      -  :ref:`AutoSelfCheckAllowed <autoselfcheckallowed-autoselfcheckid-&-autoselfcheckpass-label>` : Decide if
+      -  :ref:`AutoSelfCheckAllowed <autoselfcheck-preferences-label>` : Decide if
          the self-checkout system requires login

       -  :ref:`ShowPatronImageInWebBasedSelfCheck`